yousra-mostafa/profiles-react-project-using-the-library-react-router-dom/README.md

-yousra =>1- to use react router dom install it  npm i react-router-dom it's verien 6 search for npm website then search for react router dom
+yousra =>1- to use react router dom(Routes) install it  npm i react-router-dom it's verien 6 search for npm website then search for react router dom

 2-go to main.jsx and use BrowserRouter